Several EU nations halt UK flights, fearing virus variant

 “There are a great many questions about this new mutation and if it is not already on the mainland,” he said.
 He hoped to have more clarity by Tuesday.

-The World Health Organization tweeted late Saturday that, “We’re in close contact with U.K. officials on the new #COVID19 virus variant.”
+The World Health Organization tweeted late Saturday that “We’re in close contact with U.K. officials on the new #COVID19 virus variant.”
 It promised to update governments and the public as more is learned about this variant.

 The new strain of coronavirus was identified in southeastern England in September and has been circulating in the area since, a WHO official told the BBC on Sunday.